Demands of the Event

 The Tour then heads north with a transition stage and culminates with a time trial up the steep slopes of La Planche des Belles Filles in the Vosges.
 The climb featured as a summit finish in the 2019 edition.

 The race will conclude with its traditional run in to Paris and the Champs-Élysées.
 With the hard nature of the 2020 edition of the race and tough penultimate time trial stage, the yellow jersey could be decided by a matter of seconds.
-Nutrition and hydration will play an integral role in fuelling, recovery, weight management and reducing illness.
+Nutrition and hydration will play an integral role in fueling, recovery, weight management and reducing illness.

 General Nutritional Goals